How to Recognize and Treat Crippling Depression Symptoms

 If you're experiencing crippling depression, don't be discouraged.
 Once you've recognized the symptoms, you'll be able to try out different forms of treatment and start feeling hopeful again in no time.

-You can always feel free to reach out to Felix if you think that medication might be the right step for you.
+You can always feel free to reach out to Felix if you think that treatment might be the right step for you.

 If you or someone you know is having suicidal thoughts and needs immediate assistance, call 911 or go to your nearest emergency department.
 You can also call the Canada Suicide Prevention Service at 1-833-456-4566 (available 24/7) or text 45645 after 4pm EST. Check out our list of 90+ mental health resources in Canada here.